elkuku/KISSKontent/README.md

+# KISSKontent
 * The plugin provides parsing in various markup languages (Markdown.
 Textile, Wikisyntax...) to Joomla! content articles.
 * The component provides a new way of organizing, creating and editing your content in a KISS way.

+They may be used independend of each other, but together they are simply KISS

 ## First steps for *alpha testers*